intel/rmd-operator/README.md

 ### Quickstart

-All above commands fror build, images, deploy can be done by:
+All above commands for build, images, deploy can be done by:

 `make all`